 “You act like Jesus is a hater who only accepts haters into his heart.”

 “You’re a damned faggot who’s going to Hell right now.”
 He swings at Jack, who steps behind me.
-I swing the Mustang and knock him down.
+I swing the fender Mustang and knock him down.
 I put my foot on his neck and tell him to stay down.
-His friends have jumped back.
-They thought faggots don’t fight back.
+His friends jump back.
+They thought faggots do not fight back.

 “Felix,” I yell.
 “Call the cops.
 This guy tried to assault us.”

-“I’m sorry you had to see that.
+“I’m so sorry you had to see that.
 Haters are the abusers we fight.
-If you see someone being abused, don’t do what I did just now.
+If you see someone being abused, don’t do what I just did.
 Find a responsible adult to help you or the friend who is being abused.”

 Casper has a new way to hang out.
 He puts an arm on each of us.
 We all feel connected that way, but it leaves a short distance between Jack and me.